SeanFitzgibbon/coding-club/docs/session02.md

 ### Events/event-handlers

+> We ran out of time to do this activity so it was pushed to the start of session 03.

 This is intended to be a whole group activity.

 Get 4 children to volunteer, 1 child to be the micro:bit, and 3 children to be event-handlers (button press, loud noise, shake).